camspiers/statistical-classifier/README.md

 PHP Classifier runs in `hhvm` which dramatically decreases run-time and memory usage.
 See [HipHop VM for PHP](https://github.com/facebook/hiphop-php/) for installation instructions.

-For a command-line version that uses the `hhvm` interpreter by default download [`classifier-hhvm.phar`](http://php-classifier.com/classifier-hhvm.phar)

 # Usage

 ## Without Symfony Dependency Injection